 If the conflict involves only online final assessments, contact your instructors to reschedule one of the final assessments.

 You will receive an email from the Office of the Faculty Registrar with more details.
 If you have not received an email by June 15 (for the June 2022 final exam and assessment period) or mid-August (for the August 2022 final exam and assessment period), please contact the Faculty Registrar’s Office and send them an Exam Conflict Form.

 Rescheduling or Deferring Final Assessments or Exams

-If you are unable to write an in-person final exam in December 2021 due to illness or other reasons, submit a petition to defer your in-person exam by the end of term.
+If you are unable to write an in-person final exam in June 2022 or August 2022 due to illness or other reasons, submit a petition to defer your in-person exam by the end of term.

-If you are unable to write an online final assessment due to illness or other reasons, contact your instructor to reschedule the assessment for a different date in December or submit a Term Work Extension petition to complete the assessment after the end of the term in which the course was scheduled.
+If you are unable to write an online final assessment due to illness or other reasons, contact your instructor to reschedule the assessment for a different date in June or August, or submit a Term Work Extension petition to complete the assessment after the end of the term in which the course was scheduled.